Define Dataset Schema

 If you change the type of a field in the Schema page and then later send an event where the data type does not match, then Honeycomb will try to coerce the value.
 If Honeycomb cannot coerce the value, it will get set to zero (0) rather than dropping the value.

-Each Dataset allows you to define unique custom fields for use within it.
+Each Dataset allows you to define unique calculated fields for use within it.

-Otherwise known as Derived Columns, custom fields are computed properties that are calculated by a formula.
+Otherwise known as Derived Columns, calculated fields are computed properties that are calculated by a formula.

 The field’s value is based on the result of a formula, which can contain functions, mathematical and/or logical operations on other field values, and constants and literals, similar to expressions defined in a spreadsheet.
-To learn more about syntax and available functions, visit Derived Column Formula Reference.
+To learn more about syntax and available functions, visit Calculated Field Formula Reference.

 Uses

-Though functionally different, you can use custom fields in Honeycomb just as you would use other fields in your data (building queries; defining Triggers and Service Level Objectives (SLOs)).
-For example, you can use custom fields to express:
+Though functionally different, you can use calculated fields in Honeycomb just as you would use other fields in your data (building queries; defining Triggers and Service Level Objectives (SLOs)).
+For example, you can use calculated fields to express:

 • an event detail in a more human-readable way